6 Kitchen Layout Ideas, Fit for Homes of Any Size

 With the U-shaped kitchen, various functions can be better spaced out than with the L-shaped layout.
 So, the leg of the L-shape that has the fridge, sink, and dishwasher can be broken up.
 The U-shaped kitchen’s third leg might contain the fridge.

 For a U-shaped kitchen, you’ll need to have enough floor space available, but not too much.
 If the space is too small, the kitchen is cramped.
 If it’s too large, it takes longer to walk from one area to another.
 The National Kitchen + Bath Association recommends that no leg of the work triangle be less than 4 feet or more than 9 feet.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 - Utilizes the third wall